exis-io/exis-io.github.io/pages/samples/SwiftCardsTutorial2.md

 ![Missing Image!](/img/ios-cards-tutorial/app/6-part2/6.png)

 The real meaty method is `startPlaying`.
 This is the return from the call issued in `login`.
-Its called directly from the container with all the informaiton needed to start playing: our playing hand and the other players in the room.
+Its called directly from the container with all the information needed to start playing: our playing hand and the other players in the room.

 ![Missing Image!](/img/ios-cards-tutorial/app/6-part2/7.png)